 Meanwhile, if your 3D prints usually detach from the surface, you might need to increase the temperature in order to improve layer adhesion to the surface.

-Speed determines how fast your nozzle is going to be moving around the part and lay around each layer.
+Speed determines how fast your nozzle is going to be moving around the part and lay each layer.
 Of course, you want the print to finish as quickly as possible, but in doing so, you will have to settle for much lower print quality.
-It all depends on what you are going for.
+It all depends on what you are going for and as always, it’s a tradeoff.

 If you just need a strong part but do not really care about how aesthetically pleasing it is, you may be able to increase your printing speed and get the results you want.
 On the other hand, if you need a beautiful, excellent, and dimensionally accurate part, you should go a little slower.